 - In all service groups, when ordering a billed service, the price must be shown in close vicinity of the link which causes the billing ticket.
 The price announcement must be shown on the same screen, where the payment occurs.

-The Subscriber orders the service with a SMS message, in the Internet or in WAP.
+The Subscriber orders the service with a SMS message, on the Internet or via WAP.

-The Service Provider sends to the subscriber free message where following information is provided:
+The Service Provider sends to the subscriber a free message where the following information is provided:

 - Name of the service.

 - Confirmation that the service is a subscription service.

 - Length of the subscription period (for example. per day, week or month) or if there is no subscription period, information about how often messages will be sent.